jizhang-cmu/360_camera/src/extrinsic_latency_calib/readme.md

 In the 'extrinsic_latency_calib/launch/extrinsic_calib.launch' file, set image resolution, 'imageWidth' and 'imageHeight'.
 Measure the camera offsets w.r.t. the lidar and set 'camX' (forward), 'camY' (left), and 'camZ' (up).
 If using a regular camera instead of a 360 camera, set 'is360Cam' to false, calibrate the camera intrinsics, and set image center, 'cx' and 'cy', focal length, 'fx' and 'fy', and distortion coefficients, 'k1', 'k2', 'p1', and 'p2'.

-Start the autonomy system and the camera driver.
+Plug the camera into the computer with a USB cable, turn on the camera, and set it to live video mode (click the 'Mode' button until you see 'LIVE' under the camera icon on the screen).
+Start the camera driver and the autonomy system together.
 Then, use the command line below to launch the extrinsic calibration node.
-Users should see an image with lidar point cloud projected onto it, as shown below.
+Users should see an image with lidar point cloud projected onto it as shown below.
 Click the image to bring it to the front.
 Press '1-6' on the keyboard to adjust the camera angle and align the image with the lidar point cloud.
 Update 'camRoll', 'camPitch', and 'camYaw' in the launch file accordingly.
 ```
   source install/setup.sh
   ros2 launch extrinsic_latency_calib extrinsic_calib.launch